salesforce/wire-service-jest-util/README.md

 }

 /**
- * Registers a wire adapter that connects to an Apex method and provides APIs
+ * Returns a wire adapter that connects to an Apex method and provides APIs
  * to emit data and errors in the expected shape.
 For example, the emitted shape
  * is `{ data: object|undefined, error: FetchResponse|undefined}`.
+ *
+ * @param {Function} An apex adapters are also callable, this function will be called
+ *                   when the wire adapter is invoked imperatively.
  */
-registerApexTestWireAdapter(identifier: any): ApexTestWireAdapter;
+createApexTestWireAdapter(fn: Function): ApexTestWireAdapter;

 interface ApexTestWireAdapter {
     /** Emits data. */